From Arc Magmas to Ores (FAMOS)

 The project will bridge the divide between academic and applied research in a way that is not normally possible through projects funded entirely by industry or entirely by government agencies.
 This bridging activity lies at the heart of the Natural Environment Research Council’s (NERC) hghlight topic funding scheme.

-Why look for new sources ore deposits ?
+Why do we need to look for new ore deposits ?

 Society is dependent on a reliable supply of metals and minerals for economic growth, improved standards of living, and development of infrastructure.